 As seen in the above scripture and many other scriptures (Jer.
 31:31-34, 32:37-42, Eze.
 36:20-36), under the New Covenant, God is the one who promised to do, keep, perform and fulfil the words the Covenant.

 God’s dealings with the New Covenant believers are not contingent upon their performance or good works, but on their faith in the finished work of Jesus Christ.
 Why?

 Because the New Covenant is not work-based, but faith-based!

 Your good works don’t earn you God’s love, acceptance, approval, favour or blessings under the New Covenant!

-Beloved, as a New Covenant believer, you don’t need to impress, influence, or woo God to love, accept, approve, favour or bless you by your performance or religious works because God has completely and eternally loved, accepted, approved, favoured and blessed you in Christ Jesus (Jer.
+Beloved, as a New Covenant believer, you don’t need to impress, influence, or woo God to love, accept, approve, favour or bless you by your performance, good or religious works because God has completely and eternally loved, accepted, approved, favoured and blessed you in Christ Jesus (Jer.
 31:3, Eph.
 1:6).

 Why then should you be zealous for good works, be ready for every good work, or be careful to maintain good works?

 Find out in the second part of this piece!